Immunotherapy: Cancer

 Cancer treatment used to be focused on killing or removing cancer cells and tumours, with chemotherapy or surgery or radiation.
-In 2018 the Nobel Prize in Physiology or Medicine was awarded to James P. Allison and Tasuku Honjo "for their discovery of cancer therapy by inhibition of negative immune regulation."
+In 2018 the Nobel Prize in Physiology or Medicine was awarded to James P. Allison and Tasuku Honjo "for their discovery of cancer therapy by inhibition of negative immune regulation".
 Cancer immunotherapy attempts to stimulate the immune system to destroy tumours.
 A variety of strategies are in use or are undergoing research and testing.
 Randomized controlled studies in different cancers resulting in significant increase in survival and disease free period have been reported and its efficacy is enhanced by 20–30% when cell-based immunotherapy is combined with conventional treatment methods.

 One of the oldest forms of cancer immunotherapy is the use of BCG vaccine, which was originally to vaccinate against tuberculosis and later was found to be useful in the treatment of bladder cancer.
 BCG immunotherapy induces both local and systemic immune responses.
 The mechanisms by which BCG immunotherapy mediates tumor immunity have been widely studied, but they are still not completely understood.

 The use of monoclonal antibodies in cancer therapy was first introduced in 1997 with rituximab, an anti-CD20 antibody for treatment of B cell lymphoma.
 Since then several monoclonal antibodies have been approved for treatment of various haematological malignancies as well as for solid tumours.

 The extraction of G-CSF lymphocytes from the blood and expanding in vitro against a tumour antigen before reinjecting the cells with appropriate stimulatory cytokines.
 The cells then destroy the tumour cells that express the antigen.
-Topical immunotherapy utilizes an immune enhancement cream (imiquimod) which produces interferon, causing the recipient's killer T cells to destroy warts, actinic keratoses, basal cell cancer, vaginal intraepithelial neoplasia, squamous cell cancer, cutaneous lymphoma, and superficial malignant melanoma.
+Topical immunotherapy utilizes an immune enhancement cream (imiquimod) which produces interferon, causing the recipient's killer T cells to destroy warts, actinic keratoses, basal cell cancer, vaginal intraepithelial neoplasia, squamous cell cancer, cutaneous lymphoma, and superficial melanoma.
 Injection immunotherapy ("intralesional" or "intratumoural") uses mumps, candida, the HPV vaccine or trichophytin antigen injections to treat warts (HPV induced tumours).

 Adoptive cell transfer has been tested on lung and other cancers, with greatest success achieved in melanoma.